TianlinZhang668/18222278799.github.io/_pages/about.md

 - **Journal Reviewer**:

   Briefings in bioinformatics
   BMC Supplements

-  IEEE Transactions on Neural Networks and Learning Systems

-  IEEE/ACM Transactions on Audio, Speech and Language Processing

-  IEEE Journal of Biomedical and Health Informatics
+  IEEE Transactions on Neural Networks and Learning Systems IEEE/ACM Transactions on Audio, Speech and Language Processing IEEE Journal of Biomedical and Health Informatics IEEE ACCESS

-  IEEE ACCESS

   Journal of Biomedical Informatics

-  Advances in systems science and applications

-- **Program Committee**:
+- **Program Committee/Reviewer**:

-  The 25th Pacific-Asia Conference on Knowledge Discovery and Data Mining (PAKDD 2021)

-  The 8th IEEE International Conference on Data Science and Advanced Analytics (DSAA 2021)

-  International Conference on Bioinformatics & Biomedicine 2020 （BIBM 2020）

-  19th International Workshop on Data Mining in Bioinformatics In Conjunction with SIGKDD 2020 (BIOKDD 2020)

-  The 27th International Conference on Neural Information Processing (ICONIP 2020)

-  The 7th IEEE International Conference on Data Science and Advanced Analytics (DSAA 2020)

-  32th International Conference on Tools with Artificial Intelligence （ICTAI 2020）

-  2020 International Conference on Computational Linguistics and Natural Language Processing (CLNLP 2020)  ------  **Best Reviewer**

-- **Reviewer**:

-  2021 International Conference on Learning Representations (ICLR 2021)

-  The 19th Asia Pacific Bioinformatics Conference (APBC 2021)

-  American Medical Informatics Association Annual Symposium (AMIA 2021)

-  The SIGNLL Conference on Computational Natural Language Learning (CoNLL 2020)

-  The 14th International Workshop on Data and Text Mining in Biomedicine In Conjunction with CIKM 2020 (DTMBio2020)

-  The 8th Workshop on Data Mining in Biomedical Informatics and Healthcare In Conjunction with ICDM 2020 (DMBIH’20)

-  The 6th International Conference on Fuzzy Systems and Data Mining (FSDM 2020)

-  IEEE/WIC/ACM International Conference on Web Intelligence 2019
+  2021 International Conference on Learning Representations (ICLR 2021) The 25th Pacific-Asia Conference on Knowledge Discovery and Data Mining (PAKDD 2021) The 8th IEEE International Conference on Data Science and Advanced Analytics (DSAA 2021) The 19th Asia Pacific Bioinformatics Conference (APBC 2021) American Medical Informatics Association Annual Symposium (AMIA 2021) International Conference on Bioinformatics & Biomedicine 2020 （BIBM 2020） 19th International Workshop on Data Mining in Bioinformatics In Conjunction with SIGKDD 2020 (BIOKDD 2020) The 27th International Conference on Neural Information Processing (ICONIP 2020) The 7th IEEE International Conference on Data Science and Advanced Analytics (DSAA 2020) 32th International Conference on Tools with Artificial Intelligence （ICTAI 2020） 2020 International Conference on Computational Linguistics and Natural Language Processing (CLNLP 2020) The SIGNLL Conference on Computational Natural Language Learning (CoNLL 2020) The 14th International Workshop on Data and Text Mining in Biomedicine In Conjunction with CIKM 2020 (DTMBio2020) The 8th Workshop on Data Mining in Biomedical Informatics and Healthcare In Conjunction with ICDM 2020 (DMBIH’20) The 6th International Conference on Fuzzy Systems and Data Mining (FSDM 2020) IEEE/WIC/ACM International Conference on Web Intelligence 2019

 # Membership
-- ACL member / AAAI member/ AMIA member/ IEEE student member/ ACM student member/ CCF student member/ SIGKDD member/ EMBS member/ CIPS student member
+- ACL member / AAAI member/ AMIA member/ IEEE student member/ ACM student member/ CCF student member/ SIGKDD member/ EMBS member

 # Awards and Achievements
 - 2019 Beijing Merit Student Award